 Find a great VETERINARIAN -- one who is caring, competent, compassionate, and willing to fully address your questions and concerns.
 Book a wellness visit twice a year.

 Attend to DENTAL HEALTH.
-Brush teeth daily.
-Have them cleaned by a veterinarian under anesthesia whenever recommended.
-NB: Cleaning without anesthesia is NOT recommended.
+Try to brush teeth daily.
+Have them cleaned by a veteri-

 Feed THE BEST FOOD you can afford.
-Cheap feeds have poor quality protein sources and questionable fillers.
-Ask your veterinarian and do other research.
-Consider freeze-fried or get recipes for home-prepared food.
+Cheap foods have poor quality protein sources and questionable fillers.
+Ask your veterinarian and do research on wet, dry, freeze-fried, raw, or even home-prepared food.
 Watch for product recalls (very common!)

-Maintain your dog at a HEALTHY WEIGHT.
+Keep your dog at a HEALTHY WEIGHT.
 Compare your dog's profile to the illustration above.
-Take measures to achieve ideal weight.
+Take measures (e.g., diet, exercise) to achieve ideal weight.

 DIETARY SUPPLEMENTS and ALTERNATIVE THERAPIES may help your dog.
 Glucosamine chondroitin can work for arthritis.
 Acupunture can be effective, too.
 Ask your regular veterinarian or consult a holistic veterinarian.

 Become familiar with SIGNS and SYMPTOMS of possible health problems and bring them to your veterinarian's attention promptly.